trapexit/mergerfs/README.md

 this also means certain mergerfs features that work by interrupting the read/write workflow, such as `moveonenospc`, will no longer work.

-Also understand that this will only work on dynamically linked software.
+Also, understand that this will only work on dynamically linked software.
 Anything statically compiled will not work.
 Many GoLang and Rust apps are statically compiled.